 View Profile Page

-Dr. Bree Picower is an Associate Professor at Montclair State University in the College of Education and Human Development.
+Dr. Bree Picower is a Full Professor at Montclair State University in the College of Education and Human Development.
 She is the Co-Director of two innovative teacher education programs, the Urban Teacher Residency, Newark Teacher Project as well as the Critical Urban Education Speaker Series with Dr. Tanya Maloney at MSU.
 She is the author of Reading, Writing and Racism, Practice What You Teach: Social Justice Education in the Classroom and the Streets and the co-editor of What’s Race Got To Do With It?
 How current school reform maintains racial and economic inequality and Confronting Racism in Teacher Education: Counternarratives of Critical Practice.
 Across her writing and teaching, Picower examines the role of racism in education and how to prepare teachers to disrupt Whiteness in order to advance social and racial justice.
 She has taught in public elementary schools in Oakland, California and New York City.